-FAQ 12 I am eligible for block exemptions as I am progressing to the MSc and my actuarial average was greater than 60%.
+FAQ 6 I am eligible for block exemptions as my actuarial average was greater than 65%.
 However I did not get all available exemptions due to illness.

-- (a) Can I resit the exam(s) for exemption while I undertake my MSc project work? - (b) Will the resits count under the accreditation block exemption policy or on a subject-by-subject basis?
+Can I resit the exam(s) for exemption while I do my MSc project (or other form of assessment)?